mehrandvd/skunit/demos/Demo.TddShop/Demo.TddShop.Test/BrainTests/ShopBrain/Scenarios/AskMenu_Angry.md

 ## [USER]
-What the fuck do you have for eating, huh?
+What the fuck do you have on your menu, huh?

 ## [AGENT]
 Nothing